boltjs/bolt/README.md

 Bolt relies on node.js v0.8+ which can be obtained from [http://nodejs.org](http://nodejs.org/#download) or your systems package manager.

-If you want to run bolt test with karma, you will also obviously need to install karma: `npm install -g karma`
+If you want to run bolt test with karma, you will also obviously need to install karma: `npm install -g karma`.

 ## Source